MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/native-ads.md

 * Install the [Microsoft Advertising SDK](http://aka.ms/ads-sdk-uwp) (version 10.0.4 or later) with Visual Studio 2015 or a later release of Visual Studio.
 For installation instructions, see [this article](install-the-microsoft-advertising-libraries.md).
 You can install the SDK on your development computer via the MSI installer, or you can alternatively install the SDK for use in a specific project via the NuGet package.

-## Integrate a native add into your app
+## Integrate a native ad into your app

 Follow these instructions to integrate a native ad into your app and confirm that your native ad implementation shows a test ad.